Shannen Doherty’s Cancer Has Returned: ‘I Have Stage 4’

 “I want it to be real and authentic.
 I want to control the narrative,” Doherty said.

-Doherty noted that she is “petrified” of her diagnosis, but she hopes to fight against her cancer and legal battle enough to make an impact in the world around her.
+The actress noted that she is “petrified” of her diagnosis, but she hopes to fight against her cancer and legal battle enough to make an impact in the world around her.

 Doherty was first diagnosed with breast cancer in 2015, per NBC News.
 She underwent treatment for two years before announcing that she was in remission in 2017.